TEDx Talk

 BIG NEWS!

-Recently, I discovered the Emergency Medical ID on my Smart Phone (it can be a stroke survivor's bestie - thank you 21st Century!) which lets others access your necessary personal information required in a health emergency (thankfully, they don't even need to know the passcode (which I sometimes struggled with for my own phone given memory loss!) as the Medical ID can be found at the bottom left corner of the Emergency Section when phone is locked).
+Recently, I discovered the Emergency Medical ID on my smart phone (it can be a stroke survivor's bestie - thank you 21st century!) which quickly lets others access your necessary personal information required in a health emergency (thankfully, they don't even need to know the passcode as the handy Medical ID can be found at the bottom left corner of the Emergency section when phone is locked).

 Such vital medical information could save a life when time is of the essence.

-Elaine's manfriend on Seinfeld certainly would have benefited from an Emergency Medical ID section on his smart phone and perhaps this episode
+Elaine's manfriend on Seinfeld certainly would have benefited from an Emergency-Medical ID section (seen above) on his smart phone & perhaps this episode

 Time lost = brain lost!